 The MacBook Air M2 (2022) mimics the overall design of the pricier MacBook Pro 14 and 16 siblings.
 It has a boxier look than before, with the iconic wedge design (that has been a hallmark of the Air series ever since Steve Jobs initially pulled it out of an envelope on stage) ditched.
 The design is sleek and tasteful, and it’s a lot more portable than the thick-in-comparison 14 and 16-inch versions.
-I’d expect to see this same design on the larger 15-inch model expected to launch at this year’s WWDC too.
+The 15-inch is now available too if you do need a bigger workspace.

 This might not be the thinnest laptop around, but it’s overall thinner than the previous model and is incredibly portable as a result.
 Previous to this, I had been carrying around a MacBook Pro in my bag and slipping this in instead reminds me of what makes the Air range so special.
 It weighs 1.24kg (compared to the 1.6kg MacBook Pro 14-inch) and has a height of just 1.13cm.
 That makes it thinner than an iPad Pro with a Magic Keyboard attached, making this Apple’s most portable mobile workstation.

 If you were hoping for a MacBook Air available in all the colours of the rainbow, then I am here to disappoint.
 Space Grey and Silver remain, with new Starlight and Midnight options added.
 I have been testing the Starlight option the best way to describe it would be a very subtle gold.
 It does a better job at hiding fingerprints than the matte Midnight option which is a very dark blue.
 The new M3 MacBook Pro has introduced a new Space Black option, think a darker version of Space Grey rather than the harsh black hue offered by Midnight, so we may be graced with that come the M3 Air model.